How to Become an Anesthesiologist Assistant

 - Administering general or local anesthesia

 - Inserting invasive monitoring devices

 The assistants spend a portion of their workday conducting important administrative procedures such as database management tasks and collecting patient data.
 Additionally, most AAs conduct post-anesthesia rounds on recovering patients.

-Perhaps because theirs is a newly emerging profession, at this time not all states allow anesthesiologist assistants to practice; prospective AAs should check the statutes in the state where they plan to work.
+Though the profession has existed in healthcare for over four decades, at this time not all states allow anesthesiologist assistants to practice; prospective AAs should check the statutes in the state where they plan to work.

 Anesthesiologist assistants generally find employment in hospitals in the surgical and emergency care departments.
 Sterile, cool, and brightly illuminated operating rooms are the normal work environment for AAs.
 They conduct much of their work on their feet and are often on call on weekends and evenings.
 Reporting to the supervising anesthesiologist, AAs are subject to close scrutiny and direction.
 Like all professionals with duties surrounding the operating room, anesthesiologist assistants painstakingly follow strict protocols in order maximize the success of the patient’s complete recovery.